 - Huangjin Gui (“Golden Osmanthus” or “Golden Cassius”): A close relative of the Tieguanyin.
 Its flavor is deliciously aromatic.

 A group of oolong teas from the Guangdong Province.
-Dancong teas are revered for their natural ability to mimic the flavors and aromas of a variety of fruits and flowers, such as orchid, grapefruit, orange blossom, ginger, ginger flower, and almond, plus many more.
+Dancong teas have a natural ability to mimic the flavors and aromas of a variety of fruits and flowers.
+It can be orchid, grapefruit, orange blossom, ginger, ginger flower, and almond, plus many more.

 Taiwan Oolong Tea

-- Osmanthus oolong is a deep, roasted type of oolong.
-Its flavor is scented with a flower called osmanthus, ideal for tea enthusiasts that love fresh and high-quality oolong tea.
+is a deep, roasted type of oolong.
+Its flavor is scented with a flower called osmanthus.
+Also, it’s ideal for tea enthusiasts that love fresh and high-quality oolong tea.

-- Goashan: This is referring to several types of oolong cultivated in central Taiwanese mountains.
-It includes varieties such as Alishan, Li Shan, Wu Shei and Yu-Shan.
+is a reference to several types of oolong cultivated in central Taiwanese mountains.
+It includes varieties such as Alishan, Li Shan, Wu Shei, and Yu-Shan.

-- Tieguanyin: Muzha Tea Co. transported tea from Anxi County, developing Taiwan’s own innovation of the tea.
-It is now grown on the hills of Muzha area close to Taipei.
+is transported from Anxi County, developing Taiwan’s innovation of the tea.
+It now grows on the hills of the Muzha area close to Taipei.
 With more than a century of cultivation, the tea has developed a unique flavor all of its own.